jkderrick028/jkderrick028.github.io/_pages/about.md

 ## Jinkang (Derrick) Xiang

-I am a PhD candidate in Neuroscience at The University of Western Ontario, Canada, working with Drs.
+I am a PhD candidate in computational neuroscience at The University of Western Ontario, Canada, working with Drs.
 Marieke Mur, Julio Martinez-Trujillo and Jörn Diedrichsen.

 My research focuses on how prefrontal cortex, the hub of intelligence, supports multiple higher-order cognitive functions flexibly, by analyzing monkey electrophysiology and human fMRI data using computational methods.